Last modified: July 10, 2024

 git tag v2.0 b4d373k8990g2b5de30a37bn843b2f51fks2b40

-You can also specify the commit reference directly, such as the branch name or a commit message:
+You can also specify a commit reference directly, such as a branch name or a commit message.
+This is useful when you want to tag the latest commit on a branch or a commit identified by its message.

 git tag <tag-name> <branch-name>